 The tripartite title of the exhibition concerns the emotions in the life cycle of a relationship: from the "grief" of a farewell, the echoes of presence, the sense of absence, the emotional see-sawing to the triumphal reconnections.

 The artistic narrative by Pavlopoulou records on canvas the mystical elements of love affairs, emphasising the awe inspired by the soul connection, the "pain" of passion, but mainly the majesty of sexual love.
 Her painting incorporates, with a surfeit of sensitivity and eloquence, symbolic implications, unbearable silences, nostalgic reminiscences, back-pedalling, loneliness, as well as the joy and overwhelming power of all-encompassing sexual love.
 It tells the tale of a love affair, that pierces a human as a source of life and leads him to creation and felicity.

-Her compositions aren’t altered by the narrative inclination, nor are they circumscribed by the emotional intensity her work projects.
+Her compositions aren’t altered by the narrative inclination, nor are they circumscribed by the emotional intensity her work Exhibitions.
 She utilises and transforms the most familiar objects, textiles, clothing, or elements of nature into melodious compositions in an harmonious rhythm.